Flukjokrax/Bitcoin-v0.01-Genesis-Explorer/README.md

 ## Aesthetics

 The explorer is designed with a retro-themed, CRT-like interface, evoking the feel of early 2000s computing and command-line interfaces.

+# Run and deploy your AI Studio app

+This contains everything you need to run your app locally.

+View your app in AI Studio: https://ai.studio/apps/drive/1jb37JZXxUWN4hQTb6cHzKkLOJz7pn-nH

+## Run Locally

+**Prerequisites:**  Node.js

+1. Install dependencies:
+   `npm install`
+2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
+3. Run the app:
+   `npm run dev`